 - generally have a grade point average of 3.5;

-These scholarships are automatically renewable each year as long as you remain in good standing at Saint Xavier University.
+These scholarships are automatically renewable each year as long as you are enrolled full-time (12 or more credit hours per semester) and remain in good standing at Saint Xavier University, maintaining satisfactory academic progress.

 How do you apply?

 The scholarship application happens during the review of your application for admission.
 Along with a submission of your application and transcripts from all colleges attended, please indicate in writing that you are a member of Phi Theta Kappa and send the Office of Admission official proof that you have been accepted as a member of Phi Theta Kappa.